edumgt/AWS-Solutions-Architect-Associate/VPC/README.md

 ### Security
 ###### Access control list (ACL)
 Think of a network access control list (network ACL) as a virtual firewall at the subnet level.
-Allow and deny type of rules are allowed to be defined.
+Allow and deny type of rules are allowed to be defined in the ACL.
 Network ACLs are considered stateless, so you need to include both the inbound and outbound ports used for the protocol
 - Default network ACL: configured by default to allow incoming and outgoing traffic
 - Custom network ACL